alexellis/HandsOnDocker/Labs.md

 ## Lab 11b Container linking on a single host
 ### Using Docker Compose to start dependent services

 In the previous lab we linked a *Node.js* console application to a *redis* database.
-In this lab we the *Docker Compose* tool (installed with Toolbox) to start two linked services.
+In this lab we look at the *Docker Compose* tool (installed with Toolbox) to start two linked services.
 A YAML configuration file is used to define all parameters.

-The Compose tool takes advantage of Docker 1.11 features like network overlays and embedded DNS to make linking much simpler than with legacy linking
+*Docker Compose* takes advantage of Docker Engine 1.11 features like network overlays and embedded DNS to make linking much simpler than with legacy linking.

 Let's define a docker-compose.yml file first: